How do I make sure I get a spot in the camp I want to atteND?

 What if I have food allergies?

-We accommodate gluten-free, dairy-free and vegetarian requests (but not combinations of multiple dietary requests).
+We accommodate gluten-free, dairy-free, vegetarian and vegan requests (but not combinations of multiple dietary requests).
 Due to logistics we can cannot accommodate other requests.
 If we cannot meet your dietary needs, feel free to bring along your own lunch.

 Should I wear underwear under my chamois?
 What is a chamois?

 NO!
-A chamois should be worn alone.
-If you prefer underwear, no chamois.
+A chamois should be worn alone to prevent chaffing.
+If you prefer underwear, then don't wear a chamois.
 Chamois are padded cycling shorts worn alone, or under baggy shorts for more protection, comfort and style.

 What are Grit Clinics?